jbakse/compform_site/content/animation/index.md

 Timekeeping is essential to generating animation.
 Time is the foundation for sequencing, pace, rhythm, and speed.
 Choosing an appropriate method for keeping time is an important step to getting the results you want.

 Real-time animation is computed at the same rate it is shown.
 In real-time rendering the render time and display time are linked.
 Something drawn four seconds after rendering begins is seen four seconds after the animation begins.
 Rendering a frame faster than needed is fine: the application can simply wait to display it.
-If rendering the frame takes too long, however, frames will be dropped.
-The frame rate will dip and the animation will become choppy.
+If rendering the frame takes too long, however, frames will be dropped, the frame rate will dip, and the animation will become choppy.

-Pre-rendered animation is computed at a different rate—probably much slower, but maybe faster—than it is displayed.
+Pre-rendered animation is computed at a different rate—probably much slower, but in some cases faster—than it is displayed.
 The render time and display time are not linked.
 A frame seen four seconds into an animation may have been drawn several hours into the rendering job that created it.

 ### The Simple Approach

-A common and simple approach to keeping time is to first set the frame rate, and then count the frames.
+A common and simple (but imperfect) approach to keeping time is to first set the frame rate, and then count the frames.
 In p5.js you can set the framerate with `frameRate(fps)` and get the current frame number from `frameCount`.

 {% js-lab "sketches/metronome_simple.js" %}